-- Meet admission requirements of Lincoln University's Graduate Studies Program. - Accepted conditionally with a Miller Analogies Test (MAT) with a minimum score of 350; or a Graduate Record Examination (GRE) with a verbal score of 143 and a quantitative score of 133; plus a review of writing after one (1) semester.
+- A minimum GPA of 3.0 - Meet admission requirements of Lincoln University's Graduate Studies Program. - Accepted conditionally with a Miller Analogies Test (MAT) with a minimum score of 350; or a Graduate Record Examination (GRE) with a verbal score of 143 and a quantitative score of 133; plus a review of writing after one (1) semester.
 May be accepted unconditionally after writing ability is demonstrated.
-This applies to all students, including graduates of Lincoln University with undergraduate degrees in sociology or criminal justice. - Other considerations include strength of letters of recommendation (preferably from faculty member's applicant has worked with, if at all possible) as well as the strength of the written statement of purpose. - A minimum of 15 hours of undergraduate work in social science including at least 6 hours in upper division courses (300 and 400 level) are prerequisites for admission.
-At least 9 of these hours must be in sociology or an equivalent area.
-It may be necessary to make up deficiencies in undergraduate prerequisites with additional graduate course work beyond the 33 required hours.
+This applies to all students, including graduates of Lincoln University with undergraduate degrees in sociology or criminal justice. - Other considerations include strength of letters of recommendation (preferably from faculty member's applicant has worked with, if at all possible) as well as the strength of the written statement of purpose. - A minimum of 9 hours of undergraduate work in Sociology plus at least 6 hours of upper division in social science courses (300 and 400 level) are prerequisites for admission.